atuttle/blog/blog/2022/til-typescript-object-indexing.md

 }
 ```

-There are also types for a `FilterCollection` (what the above data represents[^2]) and `FilterDefinition`, but they're not necessary to make my point.
+There are also types for a `FilterCollection` (what the above data represents[^2]) and the `FilterDefinition`s referenced by `Filter`s, but they're not necessary to make my point.

-So a given `List` has a `FilterCollection` containing one or more `filters` that need to be combined.
+So a given `List` has a `FilterCollection` containing one or more `filters` that might need to be combined.
 Of course, based on the `FilterDefinition` of the Filter there are different ways we might need to combine those filters.
 For example, we might need to group some of them.

 Maybe it will help if I pull back the curtain a little bit more.
 Let's say that one filter is for "Degree Year", and another is for "Degree Major."
 If you asked for people with degree year 2021 and degree major of Software Engineering, there's a good chance that what you really want is people who got a Software Engineering degree AND that degree was awarded in the year 2021.
 So we have to take those two primitives and massage them together so they become one query.